init-neok/init-neok.github.io/_pages/about.md

   - Human-Computer Interaction

 Feel free to contact me if you have any questions. <a href = "mailto: neok_zkn@stu.xjtu.edu.cn">neok_zkn@stu.xjtu.edu.cn</a>
 Recently, I am working on the research of  in-context-learning and apply it for fact-checking.
-At the same time, I am seeking an opportunity to intern for research.
+&nbsp;At the same time, I am seeking an opportunity to intern for research.
 If you are interested in my profile, please email me at: <a href = "mailto: neok_zkn@stu.xjtu.edu.cn">neok_zkn@stu.xjtu.edu.cn</a>

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->